Choosing the right email marketing platform for your nonprofit

 Building a loyal donor base allows you to raise more money for your nonprofit.
 This is because you accumulate donations from new and old donors rather than just the new donors you get after every campaign.
 Keeping in touch with your donors, new or old, keeps you in their minds.
 So, they are more willing to donate to your cause again.

-One of the best ways to reach and relate to your donors consistently is through email.
+One of the best ways to reach and relate to your donors consistently is through an email marketing platform.
 Emails allow your nonprofit to build trust, overcome objections, and also demonstrate its accountability.
 You are able to report your projects’ progress to donors, so they see what they are donating towards.
 They will appreciate this, and it will motivate them to keep giving to your cause.

 The fact that emails are cheap, have a high potential to help you grow, and will generate a maximum return on investment (ROI) is the more reason why you should be on it.